Chinese crested tern: Distribution and conservation

 It is a critically endangered species, and previously thought extinct.
-Only four pairs were rediscovered in 2000 nesting in a greater crested tern colony on an islet in the Matsu Islands (a territory governed by Taiwan), just off the coast of Fujian Province, China, and wintering south to the Philippines.
+Four pairs were rediscovered in 2000 nesting in a greater crested tern colony on an islet in the Matsu Islands (a territory governed by Taiwan), just off the coast of Fujian Province, China, and wintering south to the Philippines.
 In the past, it had a wider distribution of the Chinese east coast north to Shandong Province.
 The decline is thought to be due to past hunting and egg collection for food.
 This colony may have been protected due to the islands' disputed status (administered by the Taiwanese government but claimed by mainland China), and the military sensitivity of the area, which has restricted access.
 The islet has now been declared a wildlife sanctuary.
 It is possible that other small colonies may yet be found off the Chinese and Taiwanese coasts; migrant birds have been seen near the mouth of the Pachang River in southern Taiwan.
 The total population is speculated to be less than 50 birds.

-In 2007 it was estimated that the Chinese crested tern would be extinct in five years if authorities would not protect it.
-BirdLife International of Cambridge, England, stated that a survey of Chinese experts found that the number of crested terns fell to 50 birds, half the population of 2004.
-A Chinese survey team led by Chen Shuihua stated that the bird was "on the verge of extinction."
+In 2007, it was estimated that the Chinese crested tern would be extinct in five years if authorities would not protect it.
+BirdLife International stated that a survey of Chinese experts found that the number of crested terns fell to 50 birds, half the population of 2004.
+A Chinese survey team led by Chen Shuihua stated that the bird was "on the verge of extinction".

 It is currently threatened by illegal egg collection, typhoons, and disturbance of nesting colonies by fishermen.
-There is also a threat of hybridization with the greater crested tern.
+There is also a threat from hybridisation with the greater crested tern.

 In 2016, for the first time, Chinese crested terns were found breeding in South Korea.
 Setting up a new colony in such a faraway area would prove a boon for the species.

+Philippines

+The first recorded sighting in the Philippines was in 1886 and then in 1905 in Manila Bay and in 1937.
+The next records were in March 2018, and along the coastal wetlands of Panabo, Davao del Norte, in November 2019.
+One was found along the shores of Lingayen Gulf in August 2021.

+Three birds were seen at the mouth of the Davao River in 2022 during the Annual Asian Waterfowl Census for migratory birds.

+The Department of Environment and Natural Resources (Philippines) said at least 3 birds were seen in Panabo City and Carmen, Davao del Norte and in Bucana, Talomo District, Davao City with other migratory birds in January 2023.
+One was at Bulacan in December 2023 along the sandbar that straddles the boundary between Santa Cruz, Paombong, and Pamarawan Island in Malolos northwest of New Manila International Airport.